 Editorial Note: This event is related to an event that happened to two churches in Beacon this month.
 Please click here to learn more about that.

-After the flyers were posted to the First Presbyterian Church, according to an article by Brian Cronin in the Highlands Current, Pastor Ben Larson-Wolbrink held up the flyer to his congregation, and said that it was not consistent with Jesus’ teaching to love and serve each other.
-According to the article, the Presbyterian congregation responded - which is normally silent during sermons - with a hearty “Amen.”
+After the flyers were posted at the First Presbyterian Church, according to an article by Brian Cronin in the Highlands Current, Pastor Ben Larson-Wolbrink held up the flyer to his congregation, and said that it was not consistent with Jesus’ teaching to love and serve each other.
+According to the article, the Presbyterian congregation - which is normally silent during sermons - responded with a hearty “Amen.”

-Pastor Ben (as he is known here in Beacon) smiled and chuckled at this out of character - but appreciated - outburst: “That’s something Presbyterians really don’t do,” he said with a smile.
+Pastor Ben (as he is known here in Beacon) smiled and chuckled at this out-of-character - but appreciated - outburst: “That’s something Presbyterians really don’t do,” he said with a smile.

 Michael also reported this quote from the Nelsonville Mayor Bill O’Neill: “This hateful vandalism is outrageous and heartbreaking.”
 According to Michael’s article, the mayor “noted that village residents have expressed revulsion over the incident as well as support for our neighbors who have been subjected to this mindless act.”

 According to Brian’s article, Mayor Randy Casale of Beacon said in a “swift” statement after the Beacon postings: “Hate has no place in our community, which is proudly a home to all faiths and backgrounds.
 This type of behavior will not be tolerated.
 We are stronger when we work together.”